ProVerif/vscode-proverif-language-service/CONTRIBUTE.md

 - Upload the extension to https://open-vsx.org/

 If you are doing this for the first time on your machine, you need to login with `vsce login florianalexandermoser` with an authentication token from [here](https://famoser.visualstudio.com/_usersSettings/tokens).

+## Development path

+To make the extension more powerful, following features should be considered:

+- [ ] Integrate with [VSCode testing](https://code.visualstudio.com/api/extension-guides/testing) to show output of proverif nicely
+- [ ] Add go to definition functionality (likely needs proper parser (and therefore grammar) of ProVerif)